 pQueryHeap - Query heap containing the queries to resolveType - Type of queries to resolveStartIndex - Index of first query to resolveNumQueries - Number of consecutive queries to resolvepResolvedQueryData - A pointer to CPU memory to receive the resolved query dataReturn Value:

-S_OK - Resolution completed successfullyE_INVALIDARG - Invalid parametersRemarks: This method resolves query data on the CPU timeline after Command List which initiated the queries has completed execution on the GPU.
-Any required post-processing of the raw query data generated on the GPU timeline will be performed on the CPU immediately by the runtime and/or driver.
+S_OK - Resolution completed successfullyE_INVALIDARG - Invalid parametersRemarks: This method resolves query data on the CPU timeline.
+Any required post-processing of the raw query data generated on the GPU timeline is performed on the CPU immediately by the runtime and/or driver before this method returns.

 The output buffer must be sized correctly for the query type and number of queries to resolve.